couchbase-examples/edge-server-meal-order-sample-app/README.md

 }
 ```

-     - The source should correspond to the public URL that you get from the Connect tab of App Endpoint
+     - The source should correspond to the public URL that you get from the Connect tab of App Endpoint.
-     - The password should be the password corresponding to the App User that you created on App Endpoint
+     - The password should be the password corresponding to the App User that you created on App Endpoint.

 * Start the edge server.
 It will start listening for incoming connections on port 60000 (you can change that in your config file):

       ```bash
          ./couchbase-edge-server --verbose config-tls-replication-sync.json
       ```

-      If everything is setup properly, the Edge Server will sync down documents from remote App Services.
+      If everything is set up properly, the Edge Server will sync down documents from remote App Services.

 ### Web App Setup